dmanias/logs-audit/README.md

 In the test/test_endpoints.sh are the curl calls for the API.
 For the search operation the results are exported in the benchmarks.txt file and the metrics are presented in the console.

+Unit tests are in the main and auth folders.